-Here’s the step-by-step guide to import Bloomberg data to Google Sheets.
+Here’s the step-by-step guide to import Bloomberg data to Google Sheets using Bloomberg stock API.

 Step 1: Install the Amigo Data add-on in Google Sheets

 Alternatively, you can open a Google Sheets document, then go to Extensions→Add-ons→Get add-ons.
-And search for Amigo Data and install it.
+Search for Amigo Data and install it.

-Once the installation is complete, we can move on to the next step: getting the API key.
+Once the installation is complete, we can move on to the next step: getting the Bloomberg Stock API key.